-In the Netherlands, all public and contracting government authorities must be able to receive e-invoices.
+In The Netherlands, all public and contracting government authorities must be able to receive e-invoices.
 The implementation of e-invoicing has been executed by the adoption of the Peppol framework for setting up an exchange infrastructure.
-Currently, all Dutch government agencies are direct or indirect connections to the Peppol infrastructure.
+Currently, all Dutch government agencies have direct or indirect connections to the Peppol infrastructure.
 This is the so-called DIGIPOORT, used for the reception of electronic invoices.

 E-Invoicing History to Date